 Among other things, this means that the dwelling unit must have running hot water, working detectors, and be mold or pest free.

-Part of meeting the habitability requirements is responding to repair requests promptly.
+Part of meeting the premises' habitability requirement is the timely response to repair requests promptly.
 Specifically, the landlord must respond within 7 days of a tenant sending proper written notice to the landlord's address.

 Tenant Evictions

-As a landlord in Florida, you can only evict a tenant early from the tenancy for the following reasons.
+As a landlord in Florida, a landlord may only evict a tenant early from the tenancy for the following reasons.

 Violating a term of the lease.